espocrm/documentation/administration/fields.md

 * Min – a validation: min acceptable value; if empty, then no validation applied;
 * Max – a validation: max acceptable value; if empty, then no validation applied;
-* Disable Formatting – if not checked, then a valus is formatted with a thousand separator.
+* Disable Formatting – if not checked, then a value is formatted with a thousand separator.

 ## Float